hawkinsw/base-drafts/draft-ietf-quic-http.md

 The header of the request message is carried by a PUSH_PROMISE frame (see
 {{frame-push-promise}}) on the request stream which generated the push.
 This allows the server push to be associated with a client request.

-Promised requests MUST conform to the requirements in Section 8.2 of {{!HTTP2}}.
+Not all requests can be pushed.
+A server MAY push requests which have the following properties:

+- cacheable (see Section 4.2.3 of [RFC7231])
+- safe (see Section 4.2.1 of [RFC7231])
+- does not include a request body

+Clients SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request which is not cacheable, is not known to be safe, or that indicates the presence of a request body.
+If the pushed response arrives on a push stream, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.

+The server MUST include a value in the ":authority" pseudo-header field for which the server is authoritative (see {{connection-reuse}}).
+A client SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request for which it does not consider the server authoritative.
+If the pushed response arrives on a push stream, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.

 The same server push can be associated with additional client requests using a DUPLICATE_PUSH frame (see {{frame-duplicate-push}}).